-- Student Services Deputy Principal (Jarrad Ritchie)- responsible for attendance and behaviour of secondary students and coordination of the Student Services team. - Vocational Education and Career and Industry Manager (Wayne Wallace/Tracey Sutherland) provide career advice, course counselling for students, manage the VET program and organise all work placements. - School Chaplain (currently Sal Marias) currently 1 day per week provides pastoral care of referred students including mentoring; organisation of Bibbulmun Track excursion. - Five Year Coordinators (Yr 7, 8, 9, 10, 11/12) provide general pastoral care of students in their year group.
-Conduct year group meetings two or three times per term. - School Psychologist (Teagan Pascoe) works with students based on referrals from the teaching staff and the Deputy Principal of Student Services after discussion with parents/guardians. - Aboriginal Liaison Officer/AIEOs (Tanya Garlett, Christina Smith and Jeno Hayden) liaison with families of Aboriginal students to attend to the needs of our Aboriginal students. - Education Support Coordinator (Fleur Forsyth) the coordinator looks after the interests of special needs students. - School Nurse (Rebecca Waye) This is a part-time position.
-The school nurse assists with Health Care Plans and general issues related to health in the school
+- Student Services Deputy Principal (Jarrad Ritchie)- responsible for attendance and behaviour of secondary students and coordination of the Student Services team. - Vocational Education and Career and Industry Manager (Wayne Wallace/Tracey Sutherland) provide career advice, course counselling for students, manage the VET program and organise all work placements. - School Chaplain (Bronwyn McKane) currently 3 days per week provides pastoral care of referred students including mentoring; organisation of Bibbulmun Track excursion. - Five Year Coordinators (Yr 7, 8, 9, 10, 11/12) provide general pastoral care of students in their year group.
+Conduct year group meetings two or three times per term. - School Psychologist (Vanessa Bye) works with students based on referrals from the teaching staff and the Deputy Principal of Student Services after discussion with parents/guardians. - AIEOs (Christina Smith and Jeno Hayden) liaison with families of Aboriginal students to attend to the needs of our Aboriginal students. - Education Support Coordinator (Fleur Forsyth) the coordinator looks after the interests of special needs students. - School Nurse (Rebecca Waye) This is a part-time position.
+The school nurse assists with Health Care Plans and general issues related to health in the school - Student Support Officer (Terri Te Kani) Supports all aspects of Student Service team at the discretion of Student Services Deputy Principal.